 - Aim for at least 150 minutes a week of moderate-intensity physical activity, such as brisk walking.

-- Take your medicines as prescribed the way your doctor tells you.
+- Take your medicines the way your doctor tells you.

 How can I manage my weight?